chevereto/v4-docs/application/stack/cron.md

 Having issues?
 Check the following common pitfalls:

-* Wrong user running the command (requires user with access to the project folder)
+* Wrong user running the command (requires user with access to the project directory)
 * Invalid php binary (provide full path when possible)
 * Outdated Chevereto database (required to store last run)
 * PHP binary context/settings should be same as when wiring to HTTP web server